mauritssilvis/types/README.md

 ## 3. Background

-More information on the data types and structures that I focus on in this project is given in what follows.
+More information on the data types and structures I focus on in this project is given in the following.

 ### 3.1 String

 Next to numeric types like integers and floating point numbers, strings arguably are one of the most commonly used data types in programming.
 Essentially, strings are arrays of characters.
-Yet, despite this seeming simplicity, strings can be used to store everything from single words to names, email addresses, codes like passwords and even full texts.
+However, despite this seeming simplicity, strings can store everything from single words to names, email addresses, codes like passwords and even full texts.

 In many programming languages, including Java, strings are represented by immutable objects.
-Immutable objects are objects that can't be changed once they are created.
+Immutable objects are objects that cannot be changed once they are created.
-Concatenation of two immutable strings will, therefore, not result in modification of either of the strings, but in the creation of a new (a third) string.
+Therefore, concatenating two immutable strings will not modify these strings but create a new (a third) string.
-Since we then end up with more objects, immutability could be seen as a disadvantage.
+Since we then end up with more objects, immutability could be considered a disadvantage.
 However, consider using strings as keys for a hash map.
 If strings were mutable, you could change those keys by changing the used strings.
-The immutability of strings prevents such changes and, thereby, prevents unexpected situations and potential bugs.
+The immutability of strings prevents such changes, thus preventing unexpected situations and potential bugs.
 Mutable and immutable strings, thus, both have their role.

 ## License